themangosteen/lpy-lsystems-blender-addon/README.txt

 ,   Decrement material index for internode and node objects.
 Parameters: materialindex (integer, optional, if given by convention set to this value instead of decrement).

 %   Remove remainder of current branch (until next unmatched closing bracket or end of string).
 ~   Draw custom object in current turtle context.
-Parameters: objectname (string, REQUIRED, e.g. "Leaf", must be name of an existing object in the Blender scene), scale (float, optional).
+Parameters: objectname (string, REQUIRED, e.g. "Leaf", must be name of an existing object in the Blender scene), scale (float, optional, instead of one scale factor, three separate x y z scale arguments can be given, i.e. ~("Object", scale) or ~("Object", scale_x, scale_y, scale_z)).

 --- THE LINDENMAKER UI PANEL ---